 The Hydromatic® Brake or Hydrotarder® is a hydrodynamic device that absorbs power by converting mechanical energy into heat in its working fluid, which is normally water.
-Resistance is created exclusively by fluid friction and agitation of the fluid circulated between the vaned pockets of the rotor and stator elements with the conversion of mechanical energy to heat taking place directly within the fluid itself.
+Resistance is created exclusively by fluid friction of the fluid circulated between the vaned pockets of the rotor and stator elements with the conversion of mechanical energy to heat taking place directly within the fluid itself.
 The amount of mechanical energy that can be absorbed in this manner is dependent upon the quantity and velocity of the fluid in the working chamber.

 Today’s Hydromatic® Brakes are the result of years of continuous research and improvement.
 Drillers who have tried them say the new, improved Hydromatic® Brakes are definitely better than ever and still the best auxiliary drawworks brake ever offered.

 The secondary function of a Hydromatic® Brake water circulating system is to provide controls to permit the driller to vary the brake capacity to meet the rig requirements, The capacity at any speed is adjustable by regulating the quantity of water being circulated between the vaned pockets of the rotor and stators in the working chamber.
-Depending on the type of installation, infinitely close regulation or regulation in any desired number of steps may be obtained by varying the rate of flow into the brake or varying the level of the water in the circulating system and standpipe, dependent on the type of brake and type of circulating system.
+Depending on the type of installation, infinitely close regulation or regulation in any desired number of steps may be obtained by varying the rate of flow into the brake or varying the level of the water in the circulating system, dependent on the type of brake and type of circulating system.

 Any circulating system used must include a means for dissipating the heat from the circulating system at the rate at which it is generated in the water by the retardation of the brake.
 Heat dissipation may be accomplished by the use of heat exchangers, or by providing a sufficient supply of fluid to act as a heat sink.